Do you ever feel like you can't keep up at work or at home?

 - Prioritize your tasks and cut out unimportant things in your life so you can focus on your “MUST DO’S.”

-- Save time and maintain your sanity by keeping yourself organized (use a planner, create to-do lists, declutter).
+- Save time and maintain your sanity by keeping yourself organized (use a planner, Healthy Living Log, create to-do lists, declutter).

 - Evaluate and cut out the things that aren’t imperative to keeping a healthy work-life balance.